Table of Contents

 Exo Terra Allglass Large and Wide Terrarium

-With closable inlets for wiring and tubes and a really wider space than the other, this ball python enclosure will surely make you ball python happier with so much ground to cover.
+With closable inlets for wiring and tubes and a wider space than the other, this ball python enclosure will surely make your ball python happier with so much ground to cover.

 Exo Terra Allglass Terrarium (for Baby Ball Python)

-This enclosure features a 8-gallon enclosure which is also perfect for hermit, lizards, and amphibians.
+This enclosure features an 8-gallon enclosure which is also perfect for hermit, lizards, and amphibians.

-This ball python enclosure from Exo Terra is made of long-lasting and tough metal screen which does not only give you the perfect view but also ensures that your ball python will never get to escape.
+This ball python enclosure from Exo Terra is made of a long-lasting and tough metal screen that gives you the perfect view and ensures that your ball python will never get to escape.
 Its tough glass has been constructed with a seamless acrylic structure that provides perfect viewing every time.

 Types of Ball Python Cages

-The past years has witnessed a lot of ball python keepers experimenting with various different enclosures.
+The past years have witnessed a lot of ball python keepers experimenting with different enclosures.
 Here are the most suitable options being used at present in the pet trade:

-Glass fish tanks have been used by different keepers in the past, as they offer great visibility for the owner.
-They do, but, represent a good number of difficulties when it comes to creating the ideal ball python habitat.
+Glassfish tanks have been used by different keepers in the past, as they offer great visibility for the owner.
+They do but represent a good number of difficulties in creating the ideal ball python habitat.

-For beginners, ball pythons are popular as escape artists so it’s important that any fish tank you consider using has closely-fitting (escape proof) lid.
+For beginners, ball pythons are popular as escape artists, so any fish tank you consider using must have a closely fitting (escape-proof) lid.

-The good news is that a number of cage toppers are now available on the market, and generally consist of a black mesh lid, often with a glass panel which slides out and in for easy access to the cage.
+The good news is that many cage toppers are now available on the market and generally consist of a black mesh lid, often with a glass panel that slides out and in for easy access to the cage.

-If you are plan to use such a device, therefore, be certain that you weigh it down with some books or make sure it is very tight-fitting.
+If you plan to use such a device, be certain that you weigh it down with some books or make sure it is very tight-fitting.

 Another thing to consider when picking the best ball python cage is how you’re going to heat it- and keep the warmth inside.

-As you can see, while glass tanks really have their benefits, they also represent a number of potential pitfalls too.
+As you can see, while glass tanks have their benefits, they represent some potential pitfalls too.

-Personally speaking, I have used them as short-term homes for young snakes when the weather is.warm, but as the mercury starts to drop (or the snake starts to grow) I prefer to make use of other cage types.
+Personally speaking, I have used them as short-term homes for young snakes when the weather is warm, but as the mercury starts to drop (or the snake starts to grow), I prefer to use other cage types.

 Wooden vivariums for ball python are designed mainly for snake owners.
 This makes it a better and cool ball python enclosure.

-The wooden surrounding of the cage mean that keeping in humidity and warmth is far simpler.
+The wooden surrounding of the cage means that keeping in humidity and warmth is far simpler.
 This keeps your electricity bill down and helps your ball python to feel more comfortable.

-Additionally, wooden vivarium for ball pythons has solid walls and back of the cage provides extra privacy for your pet.
+Additionally, the wooden vivarium for ball pythons has solid walls, and the back of the cage provides extra privacy for your pet.

-Plastic containers have now become really popular as ball python cages over the past couple of years, all thanks to exhaustive experimentation by experienced breeders.
+Plastic containers have become popular as ball python cages over the past couple of years, thanks to exhaustive experimentation by experienced breeders.

-Ball pythons are not the most active snakes in the planet, they will spend most of the day hiding out in a burrow in the wild and can be nervous in captivity when exposed for too long.
+Ball pythons are not the most active snakes on the planet; they will spend most of the day hiding in a burrow in the wild and can be nervous in captivity when exposed for too long.

-All this means that Ball pythons don’t really need the biggest cages in the world; indeed a big cage with nowhere to hide is arguably the worst thing possible for ball pythons.
+All this means that Ball pythons don’t need the biggest cages in the world; indeed, a big cage with nowhere to hide is arguably the worst thing possible for ball pythons.

-Compact plastic containers therefore have certain strengths.
-Although they’re not the best-looking caging option they do make it very easy to keep humidity and warmth in the cage.
+Compact plastic containers, therefore, have certain strengths.
+Although they’re not the best-looking caging option, they make it very easy to keep humidity and warmth in the cage.

-If you live in UK, you can try a brand known as “Really Useful Boxes” (or simply RUBs for short) which are slight, strong, and have useful locking handles that keep the lid on no matter what.
+If you live in the UK, you can try a brand known as “Really Useful Boxes” (or simply RUBs for short), which are slight, strong, and have useful locking handles that keep the lid on no matter what.

-To get started, just drill some ventilation holes (simplicity itself with an electric drill) and you’ve got a perfectly serviceable ball python cage.
-These can also be bought in the USA from sites like Amazon (direct link).
+To get started, drill some ventilation holes (simplicity itself with an electric drill), and you’ve got a perfectly serviceable ball python cage.
+These can also be bought in the USA from sites like Amazon.

 Wooden vivariums are such a practical option that some keepers look to make on their own.
 Doing so can cut down the cost and allow you to build a cage of the perfect dimensions for your home and your snake.